sogik/ZTalon/README.md

 # Talon

-> [!WARNING]
-> While the source code for is public, it is not in a finished state, therefore prepackaged executables are not yet available.
-If you build your own executable, it is advised to run it under a virtual machine only, as it is considered unstable.

 > [!NOTE]
 > All of our free software is designed to respect your privacy, while being as simple to use as possible.
 Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
 By using our software, you acknowledge and agree to the terms of the license.